On this page

 split_offsetsVARCHARSplit offsets

-• TABLE( table_history( '<table_name>' ) ): Query an Iceberg table's history metadata using the table_history() function.
+• TABLE( table_history( '<table_name>' ) ): Query the history metadata of an Iceberg table or a Delta Lake table by using the table_history() function.
 Dremio returns records that have these fields:

 ColumnData TypeDescription

-is_current_ancestorBOOLEANIf the snapshot is part of the current history, shows abandoned snapshots
+is_current_ancestorBOOLEANIf the snapshot is part of the current history, shows abandoned snapshots.
+If there is no corresponding value in a Delta Lake table, the returned value is NULL.

 • TABLE( table_manifests( '<table_name>' ) ): Query an Iceberg table's manifest file metadata using the table_manifests() function.
 Dremio returns records that have these fields: